-The Student Learning Center makes available a page of Strategic Learning Resources for undergraduates who want to learn to manage their time better and overcome procrastination.
+The Student Learning Center makes available a page of Strategic Learning Resources (http://slc.berkeley.edu/study-and-success-strategies) for undergraduates who want to learn to manage their time better and overcome procrastination.
 The SLC can provide individual consultations and sometimes offers workshops.